jcorrego/zao/wp-content/plugins/woo-advanced-discounts/readme.txt

 <h4>Updating</h4>

-You can use automatic update to update the plugin safely.</div>
+You can use the automatic update feature of WordPress to update the plugin safely.</div>